raygun101/MarkupKit/README.md

     </LMTableView>

 ### Custom Data Source/Delegate Implementations
 In order to support static content declaration, `LMTableView` acts as its own data source and delegate.
-However, an application-specific data source may still be set on an `LMTableView` instance to override the default behavior.
-This allows the data source to provide some table content dynamically while relying on the table view to manage static content.

-`LMTableView` propagates the following `UITableViewDataSource` calls to a custom data source:

-* `numberOfSectionsInTableView:`
-* `tableView:numberOfRowsInSection:`
-* `tableView:cellForRowAtIndexPath:`
-* `tableView:canEditRowAtIndexPath:`

-The implementing class should delegate to the given table view instance as needed:

-    override func numberOfSections(in tableView: UITableView) -> Int {
-        return tableView.numberOfSections
-    }

-    override func tableView(_ tableView: UITableView, numberOfRowsInSection section: Int) -> Int {
-        let n: Int
-        if (section == 0) {
-            // Custom content
-        } else {
-            n = tableView.numberOfRows(inSection: section)
-        }

-        return n
-    }

-    override func tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell {
-        let cell: UITableViewCell
-        if (indexPath.section == 0) {
-            // Custom content
-        } else {
-            cell = tableView.cellForRow(at: indexPath)!
-        }

-        return cell
-    }

-Additionally, an application-specific delegate may be set on an `LMTableView` instance to handle row selection events. `LMTableView` propagates the following `UITableViewDelegate` calls to a custom delegate:

-* `tableView:willSelectRowAtIndexPath:`
-* `tableView:didSelectRowAtIndexPath:`
-* `tableView:willDeselectRowAtIndexPath:`
-* `tableView:didDeselectRowAtIndexPath:`
-* `tableView:editActionsForRowAtIndexPath:`
-* `tableView:canFocusRowAtIndexPath:`

-Note that `tableView:canFocusRowAtIndexPath:` is called only when the table view's selection mode is set to `LMTableViewSelectionModeDefault`.
-Otherwise, the row is automatically focusable.
+However, in many cases, an application may need to host both static and dynamic content within the same table view, or respond to delegate events such as `tableView:didSelectRowAtIndexPath:`.
+In such cases, the table view controller can register itself as the table view's data source or delegate and forward calls to the table view implementation as needed.

+While it is possible for controllers to perform this delegation manually, in most cases it is not required.
+The `LMTableViewController` class discussed later provides default implementations of data source and delegate methods that simply delegate to the table view.
+As a result, view controllers that manage an `LMTableView` instance can generally just extend `LMTableViewController` and override the appropriate methods, delegating to the base class as necessary.

 ### Custom Cell Content
 The `LMTableViewCell` class supports the declaration of custom table view cell content in markup.
 It can be used when the content options provided by the default `UITableViewCell` class are not sufficient.
 As discussed earlier, `LMTableViewCell` automatically applies constraints to its content to enable self-sizing behavior.